wKoza/ngx-upload/README.md

 }
 ```

-There are also 4 properties:
+There are also 5 properties:
 - `accept`	One or more unique file type specifiers describing file types to allow
 - `capture`	What source to use for capturing image or video data
 - `multiple` A Boolean which, if present, indicates that the user may choose more than one file.
 Default `true`.
 - `disableMultipart`.
 Ngx-uploader uses, by default, the content-type `multipart` when it sends a file.
 This boolean allows to change the content-type of the request by the type of the file when its value is `true`.
+- `size`.
+The limit size of the file in kb.

 ## Usage